JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 - What are you including in your logs?
 - Are you using any Dashboards?
 What are they?
 Where are they?
 - What alerts do you have in place?
 What is your alert policy?
 What are the notification channels?
 What is your description format of your alerts?

+### CONTINUAL LEARNING AND TESTING IN PRODUCTION
+Use this space to expalin how the deployed model will adapt to data distribution shifts in terms of your infrastructure.
+The goal of continual learning is to safely and efficiently automate the update of a model to adapt to the data, ensuring the ML system is maintainable and adaptable to changing environments, e.g., updating models that are in production in micro-batches, for example, updating the existing model after every 512 or 1,024 examples- the exact number is task dependent.
+- Will you use stateless retraining (training from scratch each time) or stateful training (model continues to train on new data)?
+- Does your system account for both types of retraining?
+If so, what is your training frequency for this deployed model? (hint hint: as often as you can, same goes for model updates, too)
+- How are you overcoming the challenges of continual learning?
+List your response to each of the below:
+    - Fresh Data Access:
+    - Evaluation:
+    - Algorithm:
+- What is your plan to test in production?
+Shadow deployment, A/B testing, Canary release, Interleaving experiments, Bandits?

+### INFRASTRUCTURE AND TOOLING FOR MLOPS SYSTEM
+Use this space to summarize the infrastructure in use in order to account for EVERYTHING mentioned above in the previous sections.
+This is where you will list, in summary, each infrastructure component responsible for each component of the ML system.
+This will serve as a quick reference for stakeholders invested into this specific ML system.

 ### SCALE UP AND OPTIMIZE
 [Use this space to explain how the deployed model's scalability is accounted for if/when its usage grows.
 Will infrastructure scale up?
 Will you optimize the model's deployment to handle increased traffic?
 List this here]